-6.3 Site Separation
+6.2 Site Separation

-Within the zone, the minimum spatial separation distance between leases owned by different companies or other legal entities will be one kilometre.
+Within the zone, the minimum spatial separation distance between leases owned by different companies or other legal entities is one kilometre.
 This requirement is principally aimed at reducing any potential biosecurity risks for operators.

 While necessary, this minimum spatial separation distance can impact on the area within the zone that is available for lease.
 The more proponents for aquaculture sites inside the zone, the greater the percentage area of the zone that could potentially be taken up by lease separation "buffers" and therefore unavailable for lease and subsequent aquaculture production.
-As the zone area is a finite resource (i.e. 1,993.5 hectares maximum), this factor will need to be considered when determining the total number of proponents offered an aquaculture lease within the zone.